Dominique Deveraux: Season five

 Dominique is relieved when Jeff goes into recovery in "Let's Start Over Again", but he exposes Brady's treachery once cognizant.
 Dominique finalizes her divorce from Brady in "That Holiday Spirit" after she and Jeff save him from her vengeful creditors, and she revels in Alexis' failure.
 In "Go Catch Your Horse", Dominique seeks to take Dom-Mystique international and eyes a contract to redesign the uniforms for NordicStar Airlines.
 Kirby (Maddison Brown) becomes the muse of her next fashion line, and Dominique reintroduces her to the runway.
 Dominique clashes with Jeff over the rights to her designs in "A Little Fun Wouldn't Hurt" as Jeff limits her creative control while acting as interim CEO of Fallon Unlimited.
 A loophole grants Dominique the right to create and sell menswear and accessories outside of her contract with FSN.
 In "Mind Your Own Business", Fallon struggles to mediate Dominique's conflict with Alexis over a prime time slot on her shopping network.
 The two feature in a televised catfight, and Fallon leverages the spectacle's high ratings to get them to work together.
 Dominique is presented with an opportunity in "I'll Settle for a Prayer" to design costumes for the film adaptation of The Biggest Payday, and Michael recognizes how far she has come since their initial sex scandal.

 In "Vicious Vendetta", Dominique uses Alexis' wedding to Dex Dexter (Pej Vahdat) as an opportunity to network, as she seeks to show off her portfolio to Samir Dexter (David Diaan), who sits on the board of NordicStar.
 Alexis sabotages Dominique's plan and the two sparring results in the portfolio being lost over the balcony of Alexis' penthouse.
 Ben Carrington (Brett Tucker) makes a dramatic return to the Carringtons' lives, and Dominique finds herself in the middle of her brothers' feud in "Ben".
 She initially sides with Ben upon learning that Blake cost her mother her job at Carrington Atlantic years prior, but she is left feeling betrayed by Ben in "My Family, My Blood" when he uses her to sabotage Blake.
 Dominique shows up to support Cristal and promote her designs during Blake and Ben's bench trial in "There's No One Around to Watch You Drown", and she later receives confirmation that she won the NordicStar contest.
-Dominique is exposed to the dark side of fame in "But a Drug Scandal?" and is assigned a hunky bodyguard (Henry Simmons) after receiving anonymous threats.
+Dominique is exposed to the dark side of fame in "But a Drug Scandal?" and is assigned a hunky bodyguard, Kevin, (Henry Simmons) after receiving anonymous threats.
 Despite her stalker being exposed, Dominique is fear-stricken after her loft is broken into.
 Dominique grows closer with her bodyguard in "More Power to Her", and the two consummate their relationship once it is determined that Dominique is no longer in danger.
 Dominique attends Michael's wedding in "Catch 22", revealed to be in a committed relationship with Kevin and set to open her first clothing store on Bleecker Street.